A Little Me Time!

 Massage has been proven to relieve stress, assist in the reduction of swelling in the hands and feet, and relieving aches and pains commonly related to pregnancy.
 Massage also provides the benefit of human touch, found to reduce anxiety and promote comfort and emotional support.

-Massage is generally not recommended in the first trimester and also may not be recommended if you have certain complications or conditions.
-It is best to consult your doctor for a referral for massage therapy when expecting to ensure safety for both mother and child.
+Massage may not be recommended if you have certain complications or conditions, it is best to consult your doctor for a referral for massage therapy when expecting to ensure safety for both mother and child.

 Expectations and Benefits of Post-natal Massage